“SUMMER OF lOVE”

 “Now I can say I’ve slept with you.” he grinned.

 She giggled and buried her face in his chest, “Don’t you dare!”

-When he closed the door on her Toyota she lowered the window and he leaned in, “Also, Sam.
-And this is important.
-I hope you will write a scenario of what occurred that night with Levin.
-I promise it will be for my eyes only.
-I want to be able to wave it in his face when I fire him.
-Of course, I’m hoping not to have to use it.
-I think I can get rid of him easier than that.”
+When he closed the door on her Toyota, she lowered the window and he leaned in, “Also, Sam.
+This is important, I’m hoping you will write a scenario of what occurred that night with Levin.
+It will be for my eyes only.
+I want to wave it in his face when I fire him.
+I’m hoping not to be forced to use it.
+I believe I can get rid of him easier than that.”